 The time and cost involved with a lawsuit often make other forms of dispute resolution attractive to both parties.
 You may be able to negotiate an acceptable settlement with the builder yourself or through your attorney.
 If the builder is amenable to negotiation, but you have not been able to reach a settlement consider jointly hiring a mediator to help.
 A mediator will review the contracts, inspection reports, and other evidence you provide, and work with both sides to resolve the matter.

 Some construction contracts require that disputes be settled through binding arbitration.
 Arbitration differs from mediation in that it is more like a court proceeding.
 The arbitrator hears the facts and evidence at a hearing, and makes a decision much like a judge would do.
 However, in New York, the builder is not permitted to require binding arbitration in any limited warranties replacing or modifying the Housing Merchant Implied Warranty, and must pay for any voluntary arbitration.
-(General Business Law § 777-b(4)(h).)
+(N.Y.
+General Business Law § 777-B(4)(h).)

 You cannot make any demand on, sue, or enforce a judgment against a builder who has filed for bankruptcy prior to your lawsuit.
 11 U.S.C. § 362.

-If your builder has already filed for bankruptcy, you may be able to sue the subcontractors—members of the various home building trades who helped build your home's defective components, such as plumbers, electricians, and carpenters.
+If your builder has already filed for bankruptcy, you might be able to sue the subcontractors—members of the various home building trades who helped build your home's defective components, such as plumbers, electricians, and carpenters.
 You have two years from the date you found out or reasonably should have known of your right to sue the subcontractor to do so.

-Act quickly to protect your rights immediately after discovering a home defect.
+Act quickly to protect your rights immediately after discovering a defect in your newly constructed house.
 Your ability to demand repairs or damages under warranties and contract terms are limited by time.
 Here are some initial actions to take: